SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Experiments

 \section{Experiments}

 To validate our method we conduct several experiments and make use of two publically available and frequently used datasets.

-\paragraph{Structured3D (S3D)~\cite{Sheng2020}} consists of 3500 near-photorealistic professionally modeled indoor environments, each annotated with ground truth 3D structure information.
+\nparagraph{Structured3D (S3D)~\cite{Sheng2020}} consists of 3500 near-photorealistic professionally modeled indoor environments, each annotated with ground truth 3D structure information.
 It encompasses 21835 panoramic images, each provided in both furnished and unfurnished configurations.
-The authors define a unified representation, describing the scene with geometric plane, line, and junction point primitives, their incidences and intersections, as well as semantic annotations.
-The semantic classes include floor, ceiling, wall, door, and window.
+The authors define a unified representation that describes scenes using geometric primitives such as planes, lines, junction points, and semantic annotations including floor, ceiling, wall, door, and window classes.

-\nparagraph{Zillow Indoor (ZInD) \cite{Cruz2021}} comprises 67,448 panorama images taken in 1,575 unfurnished residential homes, all globally aligned and registered to a floor plan.
+\nparagraph{Zillow Indoor (ZInD) \cite{Cruz2021}} includes 67,448 panorama images from 1,575 unfurnished residential homes, globally aligned and registered to floor plans.
 The 3D annotations of panoramas within a scene are adequate for transforming them into the S3D representation format.
-Before training, we transform all data to that format.
-In contrast to S3D, the annotation includes openings between rooms, e.g.~if a corridor is linked to a room without a door.
-These openings increase the structural variation of the semantic renderings.
-Fig.~\ref{fig:zillow} shows an example reference model, generated from Zillow annotations.
+Before training, we transform all data to that format. \Cref{fig:zillow} shows an example reference model generated from ZInD annotations.
+Unlike S3D, ZInD includes room openings such as corridors connected to rooms without doors, enhancing structural variation in semantic renderings.

-\nparagraph{} For both datasets, we employ the official train-test scene split.
+For both datasets, we employ the official train-test scene split.
 To enhance control over the field of view and angle variation, we sample perspective test images from the RGB panoramas.
 They are registered in the 3D model, so the semantics are known for each perspective image.
-We compile test-sets suitable for 6D pose estimation and structured evaluation \footnote{Our code, including scripts to reproduce the test data will be published online.}.
+We compile test-sets suitable for 6D pose estimation and structured evaluation.
 The test sets consist of square perspective images with a viewing angle of $60$, $90$, and $120^\circ$, respectively, along with variations in roll and pitch, and random yaw angles for ZinD and S3D.
 To ensure meaningful views, we apply two criteria on the sampled yaw.
 First, the images contain a minimum of three semantic classes, like wall-floor-ceiling or wall-window-floor.
 Second, the camera faces inside the room rather than towards the next wall.
 The criteria are applied to the $60^\circ$ images (4420 for ZiND and 1133 for S3D).
 Subsequent variations in opening angles and roll-pitch configurations are generated from this starting point.